 Loop 202 South Mountain Freeway

-The Loop 202 South Mountain Freeway will connect the east and west valleys of the Phoenix metropolitan area and offer much-needed, greater mobility along the city’s southwest quadrant.
-The highway will extend 22 miles with eight lanes (three general purpose lanes and one high-occupancy vehicle lane in each direction), and is set to open to the public in November 2019.
-This vast project includes 13 service (crossroad) traffic interchanges and one system-to-system traffic interchange with Interstate 10.
-There are 40 bridges including five multi-use (wildlife) crossings, plus a pedestrian bridge and a six-mile long, shared-use path for pedestrians and cyclists.
+The Loop 202 South Mountain Freeway connects the east and west valleys of the Phoenix metropolitan area and offer much-needed, greater mobility along the city’s southwest quadrant.
+The highway extends 22 miles with eight lanes (three general purpose lanes and one high-occupancy vehicle lane in each direction), and opened to the public on December 21, 2019.
+The project includes 13 service (crossroad) traffic interchanges and one system-to-system traffic interchange with Interstate 10.
+There are 40 bridges, including five multi-use (wildlife) crossings, plus a pedestrian bridge and a 6-mile long, shared-use path for pedestrians and cyclists.

-A state-of-the-art freeway is emerging in well-orchestrated sequences while builders methodically construct a complex rolling-profile freeway with elevated, at-grade, or partially depressed road levels.
+The state-of-the-art freeway emerged in well-orchestrated sequences as builders methodically constructed a complex rolling-profile freeway with elevated, at-grade, or partially depressed road levels.
 The goal of this type of design is to optimize safety and efficiency while minimizing environmental damage.

 Since 2001, we’ve provided a series of consulting services for ADOT to help steer a project of this magnitude forward.
 For example, we produced the environmental impact statement, refined design concepts and fine-tuned P3 initiatives.
-Our expertise in lining up P3 delivery formats means ADOT can deliver the project three years ahead of schedule, saving at least $120 million.
+Our expertise in lining up P3 delivery formats meant ADOT could deliver the project three years ahead of schedule, saving at least $100 million.
 Such preparatory efforts laid the groundwork for ADOT to select us in 2015 as the project GEC with our winning strategy of “Continuity, Innovation, Capacity, Locally Delivered.”

-We advise ADOT and perform oversight functions for the design and construction work by the developer, Connect 202 Partners (Fluor, Granite, and Ames).
-Our staff includes strategic communications and public outreach professionals; roadway, drainage, structural, geotechnical, and traffic engineers; environmental scientists (biology, hazardous materials, cultural); utility coordinators; project controls, scheduling and document control professionals; labor compliance managers; administrative staff; construction inspectors; and materials and quality managers.
+We advised ADOT and oversaw design and construction work by the developer, Connect 202 Partners (Fluor, Granite and Ames).
+The project involved staff from across our service offerings, including strategic communications and public outreach professionals; roadway, drainage, structural, geotechnical, and traffic engineers; environmental scientists (biology, hazardous materials, cultural); utility coordinators; project controls, scheduling and document control professionals; labor compliance managers; administrative staff; construction inspectors; and materials and quality managers.

-Our entire project staff strategically and creatively collaborate with each other to share findings and best practices that can improve and augment project delivery methods.
+Our entire project staff strategically and creatively collaborated to share findings and best practices that could improve and augment project delivery methods.
 When our project controls team implemented the first fully integrated, enterprise Project Management Information System for ADOT, they coordinated their data-gathering requirements with HDR project colleagues from other disciplines.
 That way, they could develop a more-targeted data treasure trove and strengthen our overall capabilities to monitor and manage project operations.

-Along with our cross sectors, professionals from our water group reviewed water/sewer design plans and analyzed how the project could impact pump-station capacity for existing ADOT pumps, while our power and energy staff assisted in project coordination with local power clients.
+Professionals from our water group also reviewed water/sewer design plans and analyzed how the project could impact pump-station capacity for existing ADOT pumps, while our power and energy staff assisted in project coordination with local power clients.